Matthias Grünke, Ph.D.

 - Journal of Rational-Emotive & Cognitive Behavior Therapy (in German),

-- Journal of Special Education and Rehabilitation,
+- Journal of ReAttach Therapy and Developmental Disabilities,

 Dr. Grünke is an executive board member of the International Academy for Research in Learning Disabilies (IARLD), the immediate past president of Learning Disabilities Worldwide (LDW), the chair of the professional advisory board of the same organization, and a founder member of the German Centre for Empirical Inclusion Research (ZEIF).
 He has served as a consultant for the German Federal Department of Education and Research (BMBF), the Swiss National Science Foundation (SNF), and other renowned institutions.
 Dr. Grünke has conducted a number of research projects sponsored by different privately operated and governmental funds (including one with a funding volume of more than 1.000.000 €).

 In 2010, he received the badge of honour from the University of Beni Suef in Egypt for his merits in special education and for supporting scientific relations between Egypt and Germany.